-Wolfe died in the battle to conquer Quebec in 1759, an event that still resonated years later when West painted this work, which became its defining image.
-The figures gathered around Wolfe include portraits of fellow officers and representative types – enlisted soldiers, a settler dressed in green, and an Indigenous warrior.
+Wolfe’s death in the battle to conquer Quebec in 1759 still resonated when West painted this work, its defining image.
+The men around Wolfe include portraits of fellow officers and representative types – enlisted soldiers, a settler in green, an Indigenous warrior.
 Pose, gesture and expression – ranging from stoic reserve to tears – eloquently tell the story.
 Unusually, West added carefully observed details of contemporary clothing and weaponry to anchor the scene in reality, and so connect to his audience.
-His goal was to persuade them – not of the literal truth of his painting, but to move viewers to emulate Wolfe’s self-sacrifice.
+His goal was not to persuade viewers of the literal truth of his painting, but to move them to emulate Wolfe’s self-sacrifice.
 The canvas made the artist’s reputation.
 Frame: carved and gilded pine.
-Great Britain, c.
+Britain, c.
 1775–1800 Purchased with the generous support of the Members of the National Gallery of Canada and an anonymous donor.